 How do I become a Certified Club Manager (CCM)?

 The Certified Club Manager (CCM) is available to serving club managers with a minimum of 6 years experience in a management position at a club and is achieved through sitting an examination.

-To be eligible to sit the CCM exam you must have successfully completed four of the five courses on the MDP pathway, which includes MDP parts 1 & 2, MDP 3 Strategy & Leadership plus one of either MDP Food & Beverage or MDP Golf Operations.
+To be eligible to sit the CCM exam you must have successfully completed four of the six courses on the MDP pathway, which includes MDP parts 1 & 2, MDP 3 Strategy & Leadership plus one of either MDP Food & Beverage, MDP Sport & Recreation or MDP Golf Operations.
 You will also be required to have attended the CMAA World Conference at least once and have gained 300+ CMAE Education/Association credits.

-For more information on the Certified Club Manager and the eligibility requirements click here
+For more information on the Certified Club Manager, CCM Exam and the eligibility requirements click here

 Are the CMAE qualifications industry recognised?

 Yes.
-Our Club Management Diploma is recognised across Europe with over 200 European Club Managers having now gained this certification.
+Our Club Management Diploma is recognised across Europe, Middle East and Northern Africa with hundreds of Club Managers having now gained this certification.
 It has also received recognition from leading club industry recruitment firms.

 What activities do CMAE award credits for?

 We have two types of credits – Education and Association.